-At this point, while the rights are undecided, it would be risky to create any Friday the 13th franchise media that could lean on any lore from the first film.
+At this point, while the parties have yet to decide on how to split the rights, it would be risky to create any Friday the 13th franchise media that could lean on any lore from the first film.

 So Who Owns Jason Voorhees?

 This one’s a doozy.
 Those who know (sorry, Casey Becker, but you don’t know) understand that Jason Voorhees, the undead giant, didn’t exist until Part II, and the hockey mask wearing zombie adjacent penultimate version of the slasher didn’t come to be until Part III.
-The trial judge opted not to decide on the ownership of the character of Jason Voorhees.
+The trial judge opted not to decide on the ownership of the character of Jason Voorhees (nor was this issue contemplated in the Appeal decision).
 To consider it, you have to drill down what’s in question here: the ownership of the original Friday the 13th script, not the sequels.

 So what’s in the original script?
 Well, a lot.
 Camp Crystal Lake, Pamela Voorhees and her perhaps deceased son, and a zombie kid in the water that may or may not have been a dream.
 Speaking of dreams, this means all your fan theories about Friday the 13th canon and whether that is, in fact, Jason in the water at the end of Part I actually matter now, LEGALLY.

 As it stands, the courts have not decided on Jason Voorhees as we know him, so an isolated and alienated Voorhees could exist with no backstory on his own, like he might in a Mortal Kombat game.
-The assumption is that once the issue of the Part I script is decided, Miller and Cunningham will drill down into the franchise rights on their own and find a fair split.
-Though, since these two litigious fellas seem to be making their way to the Supreme Court after four years of not reaching a settlement, it’s possible they’ll drag that piece of the puzzle on.
+The assumption is that now that the issue of the Part I script is decided (subject to any appeals to the Supreme Court), Miller and Cunningham will drill down into the franchise rights on their own and find a fair split.
+Though, since these two litigious fellas seem to be pushing towards the Supreme Court after four years of not reaching a settlement, it’s possible they’ll drag that piece of the puzzle on.

 Though dragging it on could mean more time without a Jason movie, it’s a pretty nuanced issue that would be interesting to have decided by the courts.
 As it stands, it is unclear who would own an extended franchise based on an original sold work after this termination clause is invoked.